 Employees will be mailed two forms each year:

 - Form 1099-SA reports any withdrawals made in a tax year by January 31 each year.

 - Form 5498-SA by May 31 each year reports contributions made for a specific tax year.

-You are responsible for keeping records to support withdrawals and to complete Form 8889 and attach it to Form 1040 when you file your taxes.
+They are responsible for keeping records to support withdrawals and to complete Form 8889 and attach it to Form 1040 when they file their taxes.

-Hang on to your receipts from HSA purchases.
-You don't need to submit your receipts when you file your taxes but the IRS does require you to hold on to your receipts for seven years in case you are audited.
+Employees should hang on to receipts from HSA purchases.
+They don't need to submit them when they file their taxes but the IRS does require them to hold on to their receipts for seven years in case they are audited.

 If they have any questions, call CareFirst customer service at Toll Free: 866-758-6119.